Create and support opportunities for inclusive scholarship, teaching, and learning

 Support new course development and revisions on existing courses, with emphasis on diversity-related courses that utilize a digital learning environment.

-Ongoing: Since spring 2019, the Office of Institutional Diversity and Inclusion has provided small grants to faculty who develop new courses or significantly revise existing courses to infuse diverse themes, inclusive pedagogical practices, and/or community-engaged learning opportunities for their students.
+Since spring 2019, the Office of Institutional Diversity and Inclusion has provided small grants to faculty who develop new courses or significantly revise existing courses to infuse diverse themes, inclusive pedagogical practices, and/or community-engaged learning opportunities for their students.
+The REIS program will begin administering these grants in 2022.

 Support collaboration between Center for Teaching and Learning, the Office of Institutional Diversity and Inclusion, Title IX and other entities on presenting training and workshops.